Moses-Code-Dev/Djowda-Legal/privacy.md

 Regional activity heatmaps (without identifying any individual)

 This helps us understand how different components are used and optimize system efficiency.

+### g.
+Communications Data

+When you use the in-app chat panels to communicate with other users or partners (e.g., a store, a delivery agent, or a farmer), we collect the content of those messages.
+This includes the messages themselves, timestamps, and the recipient/sender identifiers.
+This data is used solely to facilitate and secure the communication and is stored securely on our servers (e.g., Firebase).

 ### 3.2 Special Note on Spatial Data